 As is common with wolf dog pups, they were very inquisitive and longed to see what was on the other side of their fence.
 As they grew, it was a short leap, and they were over the six-foot backyard fence.
 Scott and his family lived in a rural area, but it caused a commotion with some neighbors with two young wolf dogs on the prowl.
 Scott contacted an exotic animal expert and a vet to help him catch the animals.
 Akela and Nala stayed close but proved to be extremely elusive.
 After a week, Scott was able to catch Akela and bring him home.
 Nala was loose for two weeks, and she was finally sedated and brought home.
 Scott knew he needed to do something to help the pups or the next escape might be their last.

 He contacted a trainer who used positive training techniques and placed the pups in socialization training for three months.
 Akela seemed to respond, but Nala did not.
-While the pups were learning some basic skills, Scott found a new location for them and built a 20 by 80 foot run with eight-foot fences and lean-ins.
+While the pups were learning some basic skills, Scott found a new location for them and built a twenty-foot by eighty-foot run with eight-foot-tall fences and lean-ins.
 The pups’ new home also an indoor space during bad weather or heat.
 When the pups returned from their training sojourn, Scott realized it was time to find them a permanent sanctuary home.
 They enjoyed the new enclosure and the other animals around them, but it was no life for these wolf dogs.
-They needed space to run and play and to be around other animals of their own kind.
+They needed space to run, to play, and to be around other animals of their own kind.

 Scott, the Good Samaritan, had accomplished his mission.
 The two wolf pups that he rescued from an unknown fate were now safe in sanctuary, and they would never be at risk again.
 Since her arrival at the Sanctuary, Nala has grown much more confident.
 While she does not allow petting, Nala will regularly approach her caretakers from behind to sniff them if they remain very still, sometimes licking or repositioning their clothing in the process.
 She is still shy, but her comfort in her home is clear.
 She and Akela enjoying playing with each other and with their neighbors through the fence.
 They are a striking pair and a perfect match.